denniske/aoe2companion/README.md

 ### Sources

 I want to thank the authors of the following open source projects and wikis: [aoe2.net](https://aoe2.net), [aoe2techtree](https://github.com/SiegeEngineers/aoe2techtree), [Age of Empires II Wiki](https://ageofempires.fandom.com/wiki/Age_of_Empires_II:Portal), [FlagKit](https://github.com/madebybowtie/FlagKit).
 The app was created under Microsoft's "[Game Content Usage Rules](https://www.xbox.com/en-us/developers/rules)" using assets from Age of Empires II.

+## Updates

+### Play Store / App Store

+Major updates are pushed to the app stores.

+### Over-the-Air (OTA) updates

+Minor updates can be loaded by the app itself.
+Tap on the "⋮" (three dots) in the footer and then on "About".
+The app will then look for OTA updates.
+If an update is found, you will be presented with an "Update to vXX.X.X" button.
+Click that button to trigger download of the update and restart of the app.